 Snap Out of It!

-When my mind starts churning over the same repetitive and habitual fearful, sad, limiting or angry thoughts, I lift my hand in the air and snap.
-I literally snap myself out of a thought process that has worn a habitual groove into the byways of my mind that is neither beneficial or even realistic.
+When my mind starts churning over the same repetitive and habitual fearful, sad, limiting, or angry thoughts, I lift my hand in the air and snap.
+I literally snap myself out of a thought process that has worn a habitual groove into the byways of my mind—one that is neither beneficial nor even realistic.

 Snap out of it!